What is DIABETES?

-Hormones are specific chemicals which act as signalling agents or catalysts in our body.
+Hormones are specific chemicals that act as signalling agents or catalysts in our bodies.
 For example, insulin is a hormone that helps control blood sugar levels.
 A triangular-shaped endocrine gland behind the stomach called the pancreas makes insulin.

 Our body has to maintain a certain level of glucose in the blood.
 Insulin helps cell receptors accept glucose, thus maintaining a specific range of blood glucose.

 Fast-digesting carbohydrates are rapidly absorbed in the blood.
-They increase glucose in the blood.
-Sensing an increase in the blood sugar levels, insulin is released by the pancreas gland to regulate blood glucose levels.
+As a result, they increase glucose in the blood.
+An increase in blood sugar levels forces the pancreas gland to release insulin to regulate blood glucose levels.

-Glucose is stored as glycogen first (to be used later for energy) in the liver stores.
+Glucose is first stored as glycogen (to be used later for energy) in the liver stores.
 However, the liver has limited stores and a specific rate of absorption.
-Any excess amount of glucose is stored in the muscle (as glycogen).
+Next, excess glucose is stored in the muscle (again, as glycogen).
 Just like liver stores, muscle stores are also limited and have a specific rate of absorption.
-After filling both the stores, if there’s excess glucose, all of it is stored as body fat to be used later for energy.
+After filling both the stores, if there is excess glucose, it is stored as body fat to be used later for energy.

-Like insulin, glucagon is also a hormone.
+Like insulin, Glucagon is also a hormone.
 The alpha cells of the pancreas produce it.
-Once the blood glucose levels start decreasing, sensing a need to maintain blood glucose, the pancreas begins releasing glucagon.
+Once the blood glucose levels start decreasing, sensing a need to maintain blood glucose, the pancreas releases glucagon.
 It signals the muscle and liver cells to convert the stored glycogen back into glucose.
-The process of releasing insulin and glucagon is continuously happening to maintain blood glucose levels throughout our lives.
+The process of releasing insulin and glucagon happens throughout our lives to maintain blood glucose levels.

 Fasting blood glucose levels for a sedentary individual should ideally be between 70 to 99 mg/ dl.
 Blood glucose levels for a sedentary individual, two hours after a meal should ideally be less than 140 mg/ dl.